From our private database of 26,900+ case briefs...

 Facts

 Harris (defendant) was arrested for selling drugs to an undercover police officer.
 At trial, Harris testified.
-During cross examination, the prosecution attempted to impeach Harris’ earlier testimony by asking questions about unwarned statements Harris made following arrest.
-The jury was instructed that the statements could only be used to assess Harris’ credibility.
-The statements were not used during the prosecution’s case in chief.
+During cross-examination, the prosecution attempted to impeach Harris’s earlier testimony by asking questions about unwarned statements Harris made following arrest.
+The jury was instructed that the statements could be used only to assess Harris’s credibility.
+The statements were not used during the prosecution’s case-in-chief.
 Both attorneys discussed the statements during closing arguments.
 Harris was found guilty.
-In a per curiam opinion, the Court of Appeals of New York affirmed the conviction.
+In a per curiam opinion, the New York Court of Appeals affirmed the conviction.
 The United States Supreme Court granted certiorari.

 Rule of Law